If you’re looking to move to a small town or already live in one and are looking for business ideas to start, this list is for you.

 You can start profitable businesses online by becoming a proofreader or writer and finding jobs on FlexJobs to make thousands per month.

-Or you can create new businesses locally in your small town, like a coffee shop or restaurant that brings new cuisine and fun to your town.
+Or you can start locally with a brick-and-mortar small town business idea, like a coffee shop or restaurant that brings new cuisine and fun to your town.

 So what are you waiting for?
 It’s time to make your dream of owning your own business in a small town a reality!